GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 * Specifications of supporting data are now [available](./?tab=details#data-specification-tables).

 * Data will be uploaded as soon as it is received and processed.
-There is an approximate two-week latency in processing to an Analysis Ready Data (ARD) standard.
+There is an approximate two-week latency in processing to an Analysis Ready Data (ARD) standard, from which the water information is produced.

 * There have been additions to the shape file specification to support data delivery.
 Data specification tables have been [added](./?tab=details#data-specification-tables).